 The reason both matter is this: a school with high starting attainment but low growth is potentially coasting.
 A school with lower attainment but strong growth is making real progress with their students.
 A school with high attainment and strong growth is clearly doing strong work.
 A school with low attainment and low growth is in crisis mode.

-In practice, here's how to interpret dual reports.
+In practise, here's how to interpret dual reports.
 In September, your Year 4 attainment (based on spring Year 3 scores) was 568L (class average).
 This was below the national average of 580L for Year 4.
 Over autumn to spring, your class grew from 568L to 603L, a gain of 35 points.
 Your growth rate exceeded national norms (which expect 15-25 points for Year 4).
 In the absolute sense, you're still below national average attainment.
 But you're closing the gap and doing it faster than expected.
 This tells you your reading instruction is working; you simply inherited a cohort that started slightly behind, and you're accelerating them to match peers.

 Dylan Wiliam's research on formative assessment emphasises that growth data is more actionable for teachers than attainment data alone.
 Attainment tells you which students need support; growth tells you whether your support is actually working.
 If you're running Star benchmarks three times a year, you have a mid-year checkpoint.
 If autumn-to-spring growth was weak for a particular group, you have a chance to shift intervention approach before the summer.
 This is why some schools run autumn benchmark, then spring, then summer, staggered across different year groups so teachers have time to act on results rather than just report them.